wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 #### Prerequisites

 - Download and install the [Ballerina Distribution](https://ballerina.io/learn/getting-started/) relevant to your OS.
-  We will call the installed directory as BALLERINA_HOME.
+From this point on, we refer to this installed directory as <BALLERINA_HOME>.
 - A Text Editor or an IDE
   > **Tip**: For a better development experience, install one of the following Ballerina IDE plugins: [VSCode](https://marketplace.visualstudio.com/items?itemName=ballerina.ballerina), [IntelliJ IDEA](https://plugins.jetbrains.com/plugin/9520-ballerina)
 - Download and install MySQL <!--version-->
-- Download the JDBC Driver jar file and copy it into the BALLERINA_HOME>/bre/lib folder.
+- Download the JDBC Driver .jar file and copy it into the <BALLERINA_HOME>/bre/lib folder.
 - Download and run the **Doctors.sql** script file from [here](https://github.com/wso2/ballerina-integrator/raw/master/examples/integration-tutorials/sending-a-simple-message-to-a-datasource/sql-data-service/resources/Doctors.sql) to create the backend database.

 ### Let's Get Started!